The Teamup App for iOS makes it easy to use Teamup Calendar on iOS devices. See also this tutorial to get started.

 View calendar events

-- Any files attached the event will appear as clickable links so that you can open them directly from your mobile device.
+- Any files attached to the event will appear as clickable links so that you can open them directly from your mobile device.

 - Addresses in the Where field are clickable and linked to Google Maps.